Fear and Loathing in Truth or Consequences

 “This isn’t the government space age,” the tour guide continues.
 “This is the commercial space age.
 As a space corporation, you have two choices: cede the business and die…or innovate.
 There will be no more government hand-outs and that forces innovation.”

 I knew that I would be confronted with the neoliberal, capitalist mythos eventually—the NewSpace mantra of “pull yourself up by the spaceboot-straps.”
 However, what the tour guide said is not entirely true, considering the New Mexico General Fund Plus Special Appropriation is slated to give Spaceport America $2,262,000 in the 2017 budget.
-That means that 35% of the spaceport’s operating budget next year will be taxpayer money—“government hand-outs,” if you will.
+Furthermore, there exists a line item “Excess Pledged Revenue” of $585,000 that is actually coming from taxpayers as well.
+That means that around 44% of the spaceport’s operating budget in 2017 will be taxpayer money—“government hand-outs,” if you will.
 However, this is not a novel situation, corporate subsidies are an important tradition within the capitalist system.

 “Movement of people and goods is a natural progression,” preaches the tour guide.
 “The goal of humanity is to make the world a smaller place.
 Space travel can do that.
 For example, take what happened at Benghazi.
 Imagine we could deploy a SEAL team on rocket planes anywhere in the world within minutes!”